 Knowing the title of this tale, you know I took the former road and kept my mouth shut.
 It was at this very moment that I knew I had done something wrong.
 But those that shop at Costco know that my journey to freedom is not over.
 You see, warehouse clubs like Costco have someone at the door to check your receipt.
 The store is wide open enough were theft is a considerable problem and not only does this Costco have one person at the door but today they had two.

 Immediately my mind shifts to strategy mode.
 I’ve totally forgotten about the moral dilemma I’ve taken on and am now processing the guarded door I need to pass.
 The 30 or so yards I had between us gave me time to watch the employees very closely.
 On the right was a young kid, who appeared to be scanning the receipts quickly.
-On the left, an elderly woman meticulously taking her time on each and every item in the cart.
+On the left, an elderly woman meticulously took her time on each and every item in the cart.
 Too easy I thought … as my cart slowly drifts to the right.

 As I approach the young man, who seems extremely disinterested in his work, I face yet another dilemma, as if my Costco experience isn’t dramatic enough!
 The elderly woman is waiving me in because she is free, while I wait for Jeremy (he looked like a Jeremy) to finish up with the person in front of me.
 Would it be too suspicious to wait, rather than to casually roll the cart to the left?
 I didn’t care.
 She would have found the proteins immediately.
 I waited and pretended she wasn’t even there.

 Thankfully, her persistence wasn’t a strong one and I slickly moved my cart to the front of Jeremy’s line.
-I handed over the receipt like I had pulled this scam a 1,000 times.
+I handed over the receipt like I had pulled this scam 1,000 times.
 With his left hand, he grabbed it took a look at it, then looked at my items.
 I expected him to go back to the receipt, take his black sharpie, make his mark and watch me as I fly through the Costco parking lot with $45 worth of goods that I knowingly didn’t pay for.
 Much to my surprise, his next move was to look me in the eye.
 For what reason I do not know but it almost broke me down.
 Had he held his eye-to-eye contact a second longer, I would have cracked a guilty smile but he took his marker, drew a line and sent me on my way.
 My receipt below shows how a kid that looks like a Jeremy signs his Costco receipts.

 Some people would never notice this type of mistake and others might figure it out after they arrive home and check their receipt.
 In both situations, it’s perfectly reasonable to keep the items and move on with your life.
 But what about mine?
 The fact that I willingly kept my mouth shut, only to compound the depth of my devious behavior with each passing second leads me to believe that I may as well have taken $45 from the cash register.
 Is there really a difference?